Whenever I get together with extended family, inevitably someone will say “Oh, what do you do at the Post-Dispatch? Write stories?”

 On Monday, one of my favorite comics, “Pearls Before Swine,” began a new storyline in which a second-grade girl interviews cartoonist Stephan Pastis, but is underwhelmed by him.
 On Wednesday she takes his pen and draws her own panel in each of the following day’s strips.
 The joke was that the girl’s art was far better than anything Pastis could do.

-Tuesday and Wednesday are my off days, so I emailed my editors from home, pointing out the strips and suggesting that somebody write a story.
-When nobody did anything, and no other newspapers published any story on the topic, I asked again on Thursday.
-It seemed to me this was a story newspapers should be all over.
-It was our own medium!
-Anyway, I was told “If you think it’s a big deal, you should do it.”
-So I did.
+Tuesday and Wednesday is my “weekend,” so I emailed my editors from home, pointing out the strips and suggesting that somebody write a story.
+On Thursday, after nobody at the P-D or any other newspaper had written a story on the topic, I asked about it again.
+It seemed to me newspapers should have been all over this story.
+Comic strips are our turf!

-Early Friday afternoon I posted a blog on STLtoday.com about the speculation.
+Early Friday afternoon I posted a blog on STLtoday.com about the speculation (archive link, original link).
 The editors liked it enough that they decided at the news meeting to include the story in the Saturday morning newspaper.
 I was stoked.

 Late Friday night, though, Pastis confirmed on his blog that the speculation had been correct: Watterson indeed had drawn the panels.
 This was soon followed by a Washington Post exclusive interview with the famously-reclusive Watterson.
 Ron Wade, the night news editor, did a quick rewrite of my initial story to incorporate these developments.

-Saturday morning I saw that plenty of outlets were regurgitating Pastis’ blog post and the Washington Post’s article, but nobody had reaction from other cartoonists.
-So I reached out to a bunch of cartoonists who had connections to St. Louis and wrote a follow-up blog for STLtoday.
+Saturday morning I saw that plenty of outlets were regurgitating Pastis’ blog post and the Washington Post’s article, but nobody had sought reaction from other cartoonists.
+So I reached out to many cartoonists who had connections to St. Louis and wrote a follow-up blog for STLtoday (archive link, original link).

-Ron Wade decided to publish that followup in the Sunday paper, giving me Josh Renaud bylines in print two days in a row!
+Ron Wade decided to publish that followup in the Sunday paper, giving me print bylines two days in a row!